-To meet demand, the project will require 600 spaces be provided on four or more levels.
-The design will accommodate additional parking levels in the future.
-A green screen along Tuleta Drive and Highway 281 will screen cars from view.
-To provide a welcoming environment for visitors, the structure will include themed and color coded signage along with provisions for public art in the form of a large monarch butterfly that will be visible from the highway.
+To meet demand, the team recommended 600 spaces provided on four or more levels, designed to accommodate additional parking levels in the future.
+A green screen along Tuleta Drive and Highway 281 would screen cars from view.
+To provide a welcoming environment for visitors, the team recommended themed and color coded signage along with provisions for public art that would be visible from the highway.

 - Owner: City of San Antonio

-- Design Architect: Douglas Architects
+- Preliminary Architect: Douglas Architects

-- Project Status: Early Design
+- Project Status: Completed 2019

-- Parking Stalls: 600
+- Parking Stalls: 612

-- Levels: 4
+- Levels: 5

-- Total Project Cost: $8,000,000
+- Total Project Cost: $12,037,560

-- Per Stall Cost: $13,500
+- Per Stall Cost: $19,669